jstephensdev/todos/README.md

 4. Express
 5. Postgresql

-## Features:

-1. connects to a postgresql database
-2. preform CRUD operations on todos

-## To Use:
+## Running Locally:

 1. make sure postgresql is running on the connection port ( if needed, adjust the connection in server/modules/pool.js )
 2. open two seperate terminals
 3. in one, run: npm run server
 4. in the other, run: npm run client

+## Features:

+1. connects to a postgresql database
+2. preform CRUD operations on todos

 ## Things to Improve or Todo: